Bias Crime Prevention

 Hate Crimes and the Law

-If you are a victim or a witness to a hate/bias crime on campus, report it to the University Police by 3333 from any campus phone or by calling 911 on your cellphone.
-The University Police will follow up and ensure appropriate notifications are made.
+If you are a victim or a witness to a hate/bias crime on campus, report it to the University Police by 333 from any campus phone or by calling 911 on your cell phone.
+University Police will follow up and ensure appropriate notifications are made.

-Victims of bias crime or bias incidents can avail themselves of appropriate counseling and support by contacting the University’s Office of Institutional Diversity and Equity in room 201 of the Administration Building or by calling 632-6280.
+Victims of bias crime or bias incidents can avail themselves of appropriate counseling and support by contacting the University’s Office of Equity and Access in Room 201 of the Administration Building or by calling 631-632-6280.

-More information about bias-related incidents and crimes, including statistics, is available by viewing the University’s Annual Security Report.
+More information about bias-related incidents and crimes, including statistics, is available by viewing the University’s Annual Security Report including Hate Crimes.